• Home

 The most common challenges that adults with Cerebral Palsy experience include premature aging, walking and swallowing disorders, communication difficulties, post-impairment syndrome, muscle spasticity, mental health conditions and difficulties with social relationships (Cerebral Palsy Guide, 2020).

-To acknowledge World Cerebral Palsy Day, we’re sharing the achievements of one of Therapy Care’s brightest stars, Jason Peck.
+To acknowledge World Cerebral Palsy Day, we’re sharing the achievements of one of Therapy Care Blacktown’s brightest stars, Jason Peck.

 Jason, who has been a member of our community for two years, lives with Cerebral Palsy, Fragile X syndrome and Schizophrenia.

-Jason’s current NDIS goal is increasing his individual capacity.
+Jason’s current NDIS goal is to increase his individual capacity.
 Therapy Care supports Jason on his endeavour by providing therapeutic and daily living supports.

 Over the past 12 months, Jason has enthusiastically committed to additional supports, and has become an integral member of our Group Day Program, which he attends five days per week.